adambirse/office-tracker/packages/functions/README.md

 # functions

-> AWS Lambda functions that handle HTTP requests received by the API frontend created via the `reactshoppe-api` AWS CDK Construct.
+> AWS Lambda functions that handle HTTP requests received by the API frontend created via the `office-api` AWS CDK Construct.